steadman1/my-written-portfolio/README.md

    <img src="/Blender Showcase/Ford Bronco/IMG_9514.jpg" width="256"/>
 </p>

-Still incomplete, this project has been an incredibly time-consuming conceptual extension of my [DeLorean](#a-delorean)
+Still incomplete, this project has been an incredibly time-consuming conceptual extension of my [DeLorean](#a-delorean).
+Currently, the model is mostly untextured, however, the geometry is done.
+The detail, planning, and research that has gone into the model have been borderline overwhelming.
+It's pretty unfortunate to not have beautiful renders published here, but if you want to take a look at the model, please [contact me](#contact-information), and I'll send the .blend file and some showcase videos over (they're too large to upload to GitHub)!

 ## 🕵🏼‍♂️ A Look Into My Professional Life